carmigno/carmigno/README.md

 **Hello, I am Carmine (he/him/his)!**

-I am Data Engineering Consultant from Naples, in southern Italy.
+I am a Data Engineering Consultant from Naples, in southern Italy.
 I am currently based in Amsterdam.

 I work at Devoteam, and my customer is LeasePlan.
 I help with building and maintaining the data pipelines that bring data from the many entities in LeasePlan to our AWS/Snowflake cloud infrastructure, and in the while I try help improving processes and communications in our team and across our deparment.